What is a deadlock?

 If any of these changes are possible, the deadlock will be prevented, though the third solution on the list relies on use of the default Read Committed isolation level, where shared locks are released no later than the end of the query.

-For more general advice on coding techniques to help avoid deadlocks, see the Reducing deadlocks article in the Redgate documentation (reference below).
+For more general advice on coding techniques to help avoid deadlocks, see Diagnosing Deadlocks, in the SQL Monitor documentation.

 With SQL Monitor you will be alerted to deadlocks as they happen, giving you the chance to recover any lost processes and put procedures in place to minimize their occurrence in the future.